|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 10) The increase in dry land surface temperature due to the increased atmospheric CO2 concentration reduces soil moisture content.
 The snow and ice melting reduces average snow cover in the circumpolar countries which routinely have seasonal snow cover.
 The reduction in average snow cover causes a decrease in planetary albedo (solar reflection), which causes a further increase in solar radiation absorption.
 Hence there is accelerated global warming.

 11) Combustion of fossil fuels also produces fine black particulate matter known as soot.
 When the soot particles deposit on ice or mix with snow they reduce its albedo (solar reflectivity) causing further net energy absorption.
 Human activity that triggers forest fires magnifies the soot problem.

 12) The combination of reduced far infrared thermal radiation emission and increased solar radiation absorption is causing ongoing net heat accumulation by planet Earth.
 This net heat accumulation is significantly changing Earth's climate and in time will cause major sea level rise due to melting of land borne glaciers and due to ocean thermal expansion.

 13) The net heat absorbed by the oceans increases the violence of ocean storms.
 Increased temperatures over dry land cause severe local climate changes.

-16) Even after fossil fuel extraction has totally stopped the atmospheric CO2 concentration will take about 16 years to significantly drop.
+16) Even after fossil carbon extraction has totally stopped the atmospheric CO2 concentration will take about 16 years to significantly drop.
 However, the accumulated heat will take many more decades to dissipate.